ocaml/ocamlbuild/manual/manual.md

 the `-g` flag to the compilation and linking step of the build process, but not during an initial syntactic preprocessing step (if any), when building `.cma` library archives, or when calling `ocamldoc`.
-With ocamlbuild, you can simply add the `debug` tag to your program's targets, and it will sort out when to insert the `-g` flag or not.
+With OCamlbuild, you can simply add the `debug` tag to your program's targets, and it will sort out when to insert the `-g` flag or not.

-To attach tags to your ocamlbuild targets, you write them in a `_tags` file.
+To attach tags to your OCamlbuild targets, you write them in a `_tags` file.
 Each line is of the form `foo: bar`. `bar` is a list of tags, and `foo` is a filter that determines to which targets `bar` applies.
 For example the `_tags` file